nyreehinton/content-ops-starter/content/pages/blog/five-tips-for-starting-a-startup.md

 #### Strengthening Data Culture and Governance

-Across each role, Iâ€™ve focused on embedding strong data practices at every stage of the product lifecycle.
-At Capital Group, for instance, I championed a Data Governance framework that spanned several teams and systemsâ€”BI tools, data lakes, and warehousesâ€”ensuring that ETF analytics aligned with regulatory standards and top-line objectives.
+Across each role, Ive focused on embedding strong data practices at every stage of the product lifecycle.
+At Capital Group, for instance, I championed a Data Governance framework that spanned several teams and systems ”BI tools, data lakes, and warehouses”ensuring that ETF analytics aligned with regulatory standards and top-line objectives.
 Beyond policy creation, I helped introduce a seeding-money tracker that flagged over $170M in unreported transactions, reflecting the tangible impact a data-driven mindset can have on compliance and risk mitigation.

 #### Driving Innovation Through Automation and Visualization